-A mortgage also is an agreement between you and the bank that you’ll repay the loan plus interest.
-If you stop paying your monthly payments, the bank has the right to take your house (foreclose) and kick you out.
+A mortgage is also an agreement between you and the bank that you’ll repay the loan plus interest.
+If you stop paying your monthly payments, the bank has the right to take your home (foreclose) and kick you out.

-You don’t really own the house until your mortgage is paid off.
+You really don’t own the house until your mortgage is paid off — it’s owned by the bank.
 Most American homeowners have mortgages, but many mismanage them.
 A mortgage, for most of us, is the largest, longest-term loan we will ever take out.
 Many can’t keep up because they borrow over their heads and eventually fall behind on their payments.

 Before you attempt to find a mortgage, you need to understand that mortgages work in a two-part process: The bank pre-approves an applicant (you, based on your income and credit history) so you can make an official bid on a house.

-No one will sell you any house if don’t have a mortgage lender lined up.
+No one will sell you a house if don’t have a mortgage lender lined up.

-If the seller accepts your bid, the bank will give you a detailed monthly payment schedule spread out over years and decades.
+If the seller accepts your bid, the bank will give you a detailed monthly payment schedule spread out over years or decades.

 What’s cool about mortgages, unlike car loans, is that with each payment, you’re building equity.
 You’re slowly and methodically taking ownership of your home, which is hopefully appreciating in value, from the bank.